Skip to content

 Representing an exhaustive description of the requirement in your contract

-When SOW contracts are poorly formed, they can lack the level of detail needed to protect both parties from mis-understandings and contract risks.
-That’s why we recommend organisations that have never used SOW contracts to source good impartial advice on how to design their scheme.
+When poorly formed SOW contracts, they can lack the level of detail needed to protect both parties from misunderstandings and contract risks.
+That’s why we recommend organizations that have never used SOW contracts to source good impartial advice on designing their scheme.

 Being clear on way-point outcome measures

-It’s vital that the SOW contract is clear what constitutes the completion of a way-point because any lack of clarity can result in upset should the contractor not be paid.
+The SOW contract must be clear on what constitutes the completion of a way-point because any lack of clarity can result in upset should the contractor not be paid.
 It’s not common but occasionally disputes flair up when parties disagree on the quality of work produced.
 Being clear on what constitutes completion can help to avoid this.

 Paying a reasonable price for work done